maximveligan/nes_emu/README.md

 This is a NES (Nintendo Entertainment System) emulator written in Rust using SDL2 for graphics and input.

 # Try it out!
 I've compiled this project to wasm, using html canvas as a front end.
-You can try out the emulator [here] (https://maximveligan.github.io/nes.html).
+You can try out the emulator [here](https://maximveligan.github.io/nes.html).

 ## Why NES?
 I have already written a [chip 8 emulator](https://github.com/maximveligan/chip_8), so the NES seemed like a good place to go next.
 It is a fairly well documented system, and is not too difficult for one person to finish.
 The NES is also a more rewarding system to emulate than the chip 8, since it has so many iconic games for it.
 The final reason for writing a NES emulator is that I wanted to learn more about how real hardware interfaces.